Copenhagen: Design meets digital

 Denmark is a design stronghold.
 The world-famous Danish Design can look back on a long tradition with big names: Arne Jacobsen, Hans Wegner and Finn Juhl...
 With them come the forefathers of modern design from the small Scandinavian country.
 Industrial design, object aesthetics and furniture have always been among Denmark's export hits.
 Design affinity is part of the Danish DNA.

-The creativity of the Danes is no longer only reflected in interior design, fashion or architecture, but is also found in the design of services, in a strong storytelling ability, in technical and digital know-how and in the user-centred innovation awareness of Danish companies.
+However, the creativity of the Danes is no longer only reflected in interior design, fashion or architecture, but can also be found in the design of services, in a distinct ability for story-telling, in technical and digital know-how and in the user-centred innovation awareness of Danish companies.

-Denmark's creative awareness is based on the cornerstones of straightforwardness, functionality and social responsibility.
-Tradition does not mean standstill, on the contrary.
-The creative industry is one of the most dynamic and innovative sectors in the country, is characterised by an international orientation and places great emphasis on cooperation.
+Denmark's creative consciousness is based on the cornerstones of straightforwardness, functionality and social responsibility.
+Tradition does not mean stagnation, on the contrary.
+The creative industries are among the most dynamic and innovative sectors in the country, are characterised by an international orientation and focus on cooperation.

 The capital city of Copenhagen is internationally known as a creative centre with a high concentration of companies from the design&architecture, interior, fashion&clothing, arts&crafts, entertainment and also the gaming industry.
 World-famous names are part of the network, as well as small, dynamic and technology-oriented start-ups that still want to conquer international markets.